Colleges by Location

 This school has an official test-optional admission policy but makes use of SAT, SAT Subject Tests, ACT, or other standardized test scores in admission decisions for the candidates who choose to submit them.

-The most recent reported acceptance rate for University of Kentucky is 94%.
+According to the latest information, the acceptance rate for University of Kentucky is 94%.

-The most recent reported freshman retention rate for University of Kentucky is 84.5%.
+According to the latest information, the freshman retention rate for University of Kentucky is 84.5%.

 Contact Information